 - Superior writing skills

 - Experience in prospect research and grant management

 - Exceptional and persuasive interpersonal skills and experience working as a team member

 - Articulate and able to effectively engage with corporate, government, and foundation leaders

-- Record of successfully managing relationships with individual donors of all types
+- Record of successful cultivation of individual and corporate donors of all types

 - Familiarity with budgets and reporting for non-profits

-- Experience with InDesign, Adobe Suite, WordPress and MailChimp a plus
+- Experience with InDesign, Photoshop, Filemaker, and Mailchimp a plus

 Applications will be considered until the position has been filled.
 No phone calls, please.